reign0ver/RW_iOS_Bootcamp/README.md

 About my experience as a programmer:

-* I started to learn to program since I was to the University (2016), not the most commited TBH xD, but I'm taking this serious since about 8 months.
+* I started to learn to program since I was in University (2016), not the most commited TBH xD, but I'm taking this serious since about 8 months.
 (Today is 30th May 2020)
 * I've work with Java (like for 2 months) on the server side and with some JSP.
 * And currently Swift.
 I started to learn Swift last year, it was on August/September I honestly don't remember